SummaryRead the full fact sheet

 - laser resurfacing

-- accepting yourself – talking to a counsellor or psychologist may help you overcome your concerns and you may decide that you like yourself the way you are.
+- accepting yourself – talking to a or may help you overcome your concerns and you may decide that you like yourself the way you are.